 The compensation year for non-employee directors begins at each Annual Meeting of shareholders and ends at the following Annual Meeting of shareholders.
-The Company paid its directors the following compensation for the 2016-2017 director compensation year:
+The Company paid its directors the following compensation for the 2017-2018 director compensation year:

-- an annual retainer of \$100,000, payable in cash quarterly, which retainer may be deferred under the DCP; - an additional annual retainer fee of \$20,000 to committee chairs (other than the chair of the Executive Committee) and an additional annual retainer fee of \$120,000 to the independent Chairman of the Board; - an annual equity grant in the form of restricted stock units with a grant date value equal to \$125,000, which grant may be deferred under the DCP; - travel accident insurance of \$1,000,000; and - a match from the TEGNA Foundation of charitable gifts made by directors up to a maximum of \$10,000 each year.
+- an annual retainer of \$100,000; - an additional annual retainer fee of \$20,000 to committee chairs (other than the chair of the Executive Committee) and an additional annual retainer fee of \$120,000 to the independent Chairman of the Board; - an annual equity grant in the form of restricted stock units with a grant date value equal to \$125,000, which grant may be deferred under the DCP; - travel accident insurance of \$1.000.000: and - a match from the TEGNA Foundation of charitable gifts made by directors up to a maximum of \$10,000 each year.